Y-Shcheholskyy/graalpy.github.io/docs/examples/Machine_Learning.md

 layout: page
 title: Machine Learning
 permalink: /examples/machine_learning/
+description: This example provides a demonstration of using [`scikit-learn`](https://scikit-learn.org/stable/) (a free machine learning library for Python) to model a dataset of Iris plants.
 ---

-This example provides a demonstration of using [`scikit-learn`](https://scikit-learn.org/stable/) (a free machine learning library for Python) to model a dataset of Iris plants.
+{{ page.description }}

 1. Install `graalpy` and [create a Virtual Environment](/guides/creating_a_virtual_environment/), then activate it.
 (For more information, see [Getting Started](/getting_started/).)